 Nutritional information not guaranteed to be accurate

-It’s so easy to make a brown sugar substitute if you’re out by just mixing molasses and white sugar!
+It’s so easy to make substitute brown sugar by just mixing molasses and white sugar!